 Zhou Dynasty History

-Historians call the first period of Zhou rule the Western Zhou, because at this time the Zhou only ruled the western part of modern China.
+Historians call the first period of Zhou rule the Western Zhou, because the capital city, Haojing, was in the west.
 China was divided up into about 200 little kingdoms, and then each of these kings was under the Zhou emperor.
 Under each king were lesser lords, and these lords gave out land to individual farmers.
 In exchange, the lords collected some of the food as taxes.

 During the Western Zhou dynasty, the emperors ruled from great walled cities like those of the Shang Dynasty.
 Western Zhou emperors relied on big strong armies to stay in power.
 These armies learned from Central Asia how to use a lot of chariots all together to win battles.
 The emperors led the armies out on campaigns almost every year, either fighting Central Asian invaders or keeping their kingdom together by preventing revolts.
 (Compare the Assyrians at the other end of Asia about the same time.)